jen20/go-event-sourcing-sample/README.md

 `go get github.com/hallgren/eventsourcing/eventstore/sql`
 `go get github.com/hallgren/eventsourcing/eventstore/bbolt`

-The in memory based event store is part of the main module and does not need to be fetched separately.
+The memory based event store is part of the main module and does not need to be fetched separately.

 ### Snapshot Store